 If you're interested in learning about some of key influences which can affect a stock's price, simply continue reading to learn what makes the stocks go up or down.

-As there are a wide variety of factors which can directly impact a stock's price.
+You may or may not already know this, but there are a wide number of factors which can directly impact a stock's price.

 Once you learn about the factors which can influence a stock's price, you'll be able to make wiser investment decisions.
 Instead of making rash decisions which are based on small dips or rises in stock price.